Healthcare and Romania cannabis

 Two years later, Reuters were reporting that Romania had bled out tens of thousands of doctors, nurses, dentists and pharmacists to France, Germany and the UK.
 Professionals were often lured abroad by what the country lacks such as higher pay, modern infrastructure and functional healthcare systems.

-Medical cannabis is only available via derivatives in Romania, and virtually no pharmacies are prescribing such products to patients in need.
+Romania cannabis in a medical sense is only available via derivatives in Romania, and virtually no pharmacies are prescribing such products to patients in need.

 The new Health Minister, Vlad Voiculescu wants to amend the deficiencies, promising to increase pay schemes for remaining medical professionals and help decrease the shortage of care in rural areas.